 Have you heard the saying that cats have nine lives?
 If so, you know that this is not true, yet you still hope that your cat will live as long as possible.
 The good news is that there are some excellent ways for you to help your cat live a longer life.
 If you follow through with these tips, you can extend your feline's life expectancy and keep them in your family for longer.

 One of the most important ways to help improve the lifespan of your pet animals is through meal planning.
 You need to be sure that your cat is eating premium foods.
 You should choose cat foods that are natural and not filled with a bunch of harmful chemicals.
-You might want to talk with your cat’s veterinarian to see which food they recommend.
+You might want to talk with your cat’s veterinarian to see what food they recommended.
+Giving your cat a vet-recommended diet is one way to prolong their lifespan.

 Don’t Overuse Treats